-Humane Society International - Africa is a Trust organized in South Africa on June 13, 2016.
+Humane Society International - Africa is a Trust organized in the Republic of South Africa on June 13, 2016.

 Humane Society International - Korea is a foundation (non-profit organization) established under the laws of the Republic of Korea on August 29, 2018.